atomap-dev/atomap/doc/start_atomap.rst

 To get you started on using Atomap there are tutorials available.
 The first tutorial :ref:`finding_atom_lattices` aims at showing how atom positions are found, while :ref:`analysing_atom_lattices` shows how this information can be visualized.
-There is also a tutorial showing how you can make your analysis semi-automatic, :ref:`automation`.

 The `>>>` used in the tutorials and documentation means the comment should be typed inside some kind of Python prompt, and can be copy-pasted directly into the *Jupyter Notebooks*.